clconlin/EMDocs/EMDocs/mtptrialguide.md

 ### Prerequisites
 - Administrative access to the Azure portal
 - Access to on-premises domain controller
-- Completion of Lab Exercise #5 (Set up and configure Windows Defender ATP) if you want to configure Azure ATP integration with Windows Defender ATP.
+- Completion of Lab Exercise #5 (Set up and configure Microsoft Defender ATP) if you want to configure Azure ATP integration with Microsoft Defender ATP.

 ### Setting Up Azure Advanced Threat Protection
 An Azure ATP workspace is required to set up Azure ATP for your tenant.
 Configuring Azure ATP is a multi-phased process requiring configuration for both on-premises components (i.e. domain controller) and cloud components (i.e. Azure ATP workspace).